What Is a Podcast Network?

 - Networking opportunities

-- Free or less-expensive hosting
+- Free or less-expensive podcast hosting and other services

-- Revenue from ads
+- Revenue from podcast ads

 - Audience expansion